arahi7860/js-higher-order-array-functions-lesson/README.md

 ## Reduce
-- "The reduce() method applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value."
+- The reduce() method applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.

 ```javascript
 const arr = [1, 2, 3, 4, 5];